LenderPanel.com

 There may be various tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Banks and Clients conveyancing panel and accountant before transferring equity.

-If your property is leasehold, provisions in the lease may require that you obtain the consent of the freeholder.
-If such conditions are not strictly observed you may be in breach of the lease.
+If your property is leasehold, provisions in the lease may require that you obtain the consent of the landlord.
+If such terms are not adhered to you may be in violation of your covenants under the lease.
 This could potentially result in the freeholder taking enforcement action against you.

 Indemnity Insurance

-Your property may be repossessed if you do not keep up repayments on your mortgage with Banks and Clients.
+If you do not keep up the payments on your mortgage with Banks and Clients your property may be repossessed.

 Preparing the Transfer of Equity with a Banks and Clients Mortgage